rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 | topic space | maximum number of topic spaces per Hub | 10 |
 | topic space management APIs | requests/s | 1/s with burst 10/s |

-## Test using Code (**TODO** RIDO/SEJAL)
-At this point there is not an official Microsoft SDK to interact with the broker, instead we are creating samples using existing MQTT libraries, these samples include helper functions that can be used in your own applications.
-In the next release, We will provide a modular SDK, that will still require a 3rd party MQTT client.

-We are providing sample code in Python using the Paho MQTT client (TBD if we can include .NET with MQTTnet) To connect to hub, the clients must follow the new authentication guidelines, once the client is connected regular pub/sub operations should work.

-The samples use authentication based on SharedAccessKeys

 ## Reference of Updated Hub APIs

 If you do not want to use the  samples, then you can use these APIs to connect device to IoT Hub.
 [TODO- Prashali/Max] – also where in the doc or instructions should customer leverage this?
 PR Created to update doc - https://github.com/MicrosoftDocs/azure-docs-pr/pull/167226 .
 Need comments in PR for guidance around updates.

-*What would happen to existing Hub MQTT?
+* What would happen to existing Hub MQTT?
 IoT Hub will be backward compatible.
 So the MQTT as-is will continue be supported.

-*How is Broker related with existing D2C, direct method, etc?
+* How is Broker related with existing D2C, direct method, etc?

 IoT Hub currently supports seven ways of communicating or transferring data from devices (see illustration below).
 By adding an MQTT broker, we are adding an additional way to communicate with devices that allows us to connect millions of existing devices that reply on the MQTT broker functionality.

-*Is Hub Broker compatible with MQTT protocol?
+* Is Hub Broker compatible with MQTT protocol?

 IoT Hub MQTT Broker is intended to be fully compliant with MQTT protocols, with a few caveats:
 The broker supports MQTT v3.1.1 for this release and will support v5 in future releases.